redwoodjs/playground-auth/README.md

 ## Setup

-In order to support several Auth Providers, you may want to set customer values for the default provider settings:
+In order to support several Auth Providers, you may want to set custom values for the default provider settings:

 ### Auth0

-If you want to use the useAuth hook `Sign Up` to default the UI to the sign up "tab", you need to be using the ["New Universal Login Experience"](https://auth0.com/docs/universal-login/new-experience).
+If you want to use the `signUp` function, returned by the `useAuth` hook, to default the Auth0 UI to the sign up "tab", you need to be using the ["New Universal Login Experience"](https://auth0.com/docs/universal-login/new-experience).
 The "Classic Universal Experience" does not support the `screen_hint` to set the tab.

 ```
 AUTH0_DOMAIN=""